which of the following are b2c marketing segmentations?

 Psychographic Segmentation Concept

-Psychographic segmentation is a marketing strategy that involves dividing a market or target audience into distinct segments based on psychological and behavioral characteristics.
+Psychographic segmentation is a marketing strategy that classifies a market or target audience into segments based on psychological and behavioral characteristics.
 Unlike demographic segmentation, which focuses on observable and quantifiable traits like age, gender, or income, psychographic segmentation delves into the inner workings of consumers’ minds to understand their attitudes, interests, lifestyles, values, personalities, and motivations.

-By categorizing consumers based on these psychological factors, businesses can tailor their marketing strategies to resonate more effectively with specific consumer groups.
+Businesses can customize their marketing strategies by categorizing consumers based on these psychological factors to resonate more effectively with specific consumer groups.

 Example: An outdoor gear company may target adventure enthusiasts who value exploration and outdoor experiences with products and messaging that resonate with their adventurous lifestyle.